 You do not always have to be a graduate to undertake an internship.
 You can still be a student or be a non-graduate.
 Many internships take place over the summer holidays, and a good internship will be structured to help you gain the most out your time there.

 Recently, there has been a clampdown on unpaid internships, if you are classed as a worker, as most interns are, then you will be entitled to at least the national minimum wage.
 However, there are some instances where you may not be classed as a worker but as a volunteer – if, for example, you are working for a charity or if you are shadowing someone.
-For more information on your rights to pay while doing an internship click here.
+Find out more about your rights to pay while doing an internship.

 At STEM Graduates, we only advertise internships that are paid.